Table of Content:

 to a pipe is not supported.

-does not necessarily block.
-Pipes must be explicitly closed with file:close
+reader does not necessarily block.
+Both ends of the pipes must be explicitly

 .